 “We don’t want people to feel afraid of security.
 We want people to feel [security is a] part of making a safe experience for the guests.”
 3

-OTW Safety strives to provide safety and security with our products while aesthetically blending into the community.
-OTW is also committed to security and provides assistance in security strategy and planning.
-With an 8 year background in the US Air Force with security forces, our VP of Operations Eric Stevens helps OTW bring “international experience and professionalism to you in a small, highly agile, team who can meet your needs and exceed your expectations.”
-4 It is our continued commitment to security and the community that drives us.
+OTW Safety strives to provide safety and security with our products while aesthetically blending in with the surroundings.
+OTW also provides assistance in security strategy and planning.
+With 8 years of experience in the US Air Force with security forces, our VP of Operations Eric Stevens helps OTW bring “international experience and professionalism to you in a small, highly agile team who can meet your needs and exceed your expectations.”
+4

-OTW Safety also loves to get involved in the community and our barricade offers a unique secondary function as a sign and a mouthpiece.
-The “billboard” barricade has the unique capability of an integrated space for notifications, directions, security bulletins, and even fun things like event graphics, logos etc… There is little limitation to what can be done with our billboard space.
-Many use it as advertising space to increase revenue and promote sponsorships.
-While our Crowd Control barricades always promote safety, it also has a voice in the community.
+OTW Safety crowd barricades also offer a unique secondary function – they serve as an advertising or display space.
+The billboard barricade has the unique capability of supporting signage for notifications, directions, security bulletins, or things like event graphics and sponsor logos.
+So much can be done with the display space.
+While our crowd control barricades always promote safety, they also have a voice in the community.

-With OTW Safety, we strive to keep events safe and secure so you can have fun.
-Stay tuned as we have some fun initiatives coming up and will be attending some of events.
-Like us on Facebook and join our community!
+We strive to keep events safe and secure so you can have fun.
+Stay tuned as we have some fun initiatives and events coming up.

 1 “Lawsuits: Deadly SXSW Crash Could Have Been Prevented”, KXAN.com